 Growth of abnormal grains in polycrystals

 Most engineering materials are commonly found in polycrystalline form.
 The sizes, orientations, and boundaries of the grains influence many of the solid’s properties.
 During thermal processing, normal grain growth occurs, wherein some grains enlarge while others shrink and disappear.
 A second possibility, termed abnormal grain growth, is that a very few grains grow at a much faster rate than the others and eventually consume the sample volume.
 Abnormal grain growth has been observed in a vast array of metallic and semi-metallic alloys, yet its origins have remained an enigma for at least the past seventy years.
 In some cases, abnormal growth leads to a single crystal that is totally devoid of grain boundaries.
 Interestingly, a vast majority of these alloys often contain second-phase particles; thus, an open question concerns the role of the particles on the ensuing abnormal grain growth.

 The group is looking for hardworking and motivated individuals at the graduate and post-doctoral level.
 Students of MSE or a related field (e.g., ChemE, MechE, Appl.
 Phys.) are invited to apply.
-Currently, there are projects and opportunities for multiple students in the areas of eutectic transformations and abnormal grain growth, and ultrafast X-ray imaging.
+Currently, there are open projects for multiple students in the areas of eutectic transformations and abnormal grain growth, and ultrafast X-ray imaging.